matrix-org/synapse/INSTALL.md

 For those of you upgrading your TLS certificate in readiness for Synapse 1.0, please take a look at [our guide](docs/MSC1711_certificates_FAQ.md#configuring-certificates-for-compatibility-with-synapse-100).

+## Email
+Email
+It is desirable for Synapse to have the capability to send email, particularly in the case of password reset.

+To configure an SMTP server for Synapse, modify the configuration section headed ``email``, and be sure to have at least the ``smtp_host``, ``smtp_port`` and ``notif_from`` fields filled out.
+You may also need to set ``smtp_user``, ``smtp_pass``, and ``require_transport_security``..

+If Synapse is not configured with an SMTP server, password reset via email will be disabled.

+Previous versions of Synapse delegated the job of sending this email to an identity server.
+If the identity server was somehow malicious or became compromised, it would be theoretically possible to hijack an account through this means.

+If you are absolutely certain that you wish to continue using an identity server for email, set ``enable_password_reset_from_is`` to ``true``.

 ## Registering a user

 You will need at least one user on your server in order to use a Matrix